 Please check this page regularly to keep up with department happenings, which are almost always open to the broader community and public.

-Come join faculty and fellow students (including the Writing & Literary Collective) to hear and see current Creative Writing students read live from their own works.
-This event is organized and hosted by Creative Writing Minor Coordinator Olivia Cronk.
-Light refreshments will be served!
+Faculty and fellow students (including the Writing & Literary Collective) congregated in fellowship to hear and see current Creative Writing students read LIVE from their own works!
+All The 82 events are organized and hosted by Creative Writing Minor Coordinator Olivia Cronk.

 Gothics as Aesthetic and Political Practice

-In conjunction with her ENGL 325: Gothics course, Professor E. Mar Garcia is hosting an exciting cultural and literary event at El Centro about the Gothic aesthetic, with several guests/vendors in attendance.
-Live craft demonstrations will also take place, plus refreshments will be served!
+In conjunction with her ENGL 325: Gothics course, Professor E. Mar Garcia hosted an exciting cultural and literary event at El Centro about the Gothic aesthetic, with several guests/vendors in attendance.
+There were live craft demonstrations, plus refreshments!

 Poetry ... and Pancakes!